Thank you! Your submission has been received!

 Getting a customer to complete the sign-up process is the first and most important step, so make the onboarding process as painless as possible.
 Minimize friction with easy sign-up forms, smooth checkout flows and offer a wide range of payment methods that align with how your customers want to pay.
 Including security badges on your payment page can also establish trust and drive more conversions.

 Make sure your site is mobile-optimized and has a dynamic design for both smartphones and tablets to capture more mobile shoppers.
-Of all retail e-commerce sales in 2017, nearly 60% of revenue came through purchases made from a mobile device and that figure is projected to reach 72% by 2021, so be mobile-ready.
+Of all retail ecommerce sales in 2017, nearly 60% of revenue came through purchases made from a mobile device and that figure is projected to reach 72% by 2021, so be mobile-ready.

-2. Account Updater Service
+2. Real-time Account Updater Service

 3. Use Clear Descriptors